ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```bash
     python --version
     ```
-3. If python 3.10 is needed, use:
+3. If a specific python version is required, for example 3.10, use:

     ```bash
     conda install python=3.10